Dorset Naga vs Naga Viper: Stable Naga Heat or Record Hybrid

 United Kingdom · C. chinense

 The Dorset Naga's story begins not in South Asia but in a market stall in Bournemouth, England, where Joy Michaud purchased a Bangladeshi Naga Morich plant in the early 2000s.
-She and her husband Michael, experienced horticulturalists at Sea Spring Seeds, recognized something exceptional in that plant's combination of heat and fruit.

-Over several growing seasons, they selected seeds from the hottest, most productive pods - classic selective breeding applied to a super-hot.
+Over several growing seasons, they selected seeds from the hottest, most productive pods, classic selective breeding applied to a super-hot.
 By 2005, the result was formally named the Dorset Naga and entered commercial seed production.

 Origin & background